Writing for Young People

 We select applicants for an interview before making an offer of a place on the course.

 Most of our students want a career as a published children's author, and many have gone on to achieve this.
-Our list of published graduates grows every year: since the course started in 2004, more than eighteen students have achieved publication deals with mainstream publishers such as Andersen Press, Bloomsbury, Faber, Meadowside, Nosy Crow, Orion, Oxford University Press, Quercus.
+Our list of published graduates grows every year: since the course started in 2004, more than twenty students have achieved publication deals with mainstream publishers such as Andersen Press, Bloomsbury, Chicken House, Faber, Hot Key, Meadowside, Nosy Crow, Orion, Oxford University Press, Quercus.
 Others have found work in the children's publishing industry, or in libraries, bookshops and teaching or other work with young people.

 What students say...